mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 There are three common ways to work with localized text inside XAML files:

-- As a Static resource
+- As a Static resource.
-- Via a MarkupExtension
+- Via a MarkupExtension.
-- By Binding to the text in the ViewModel
+- By Binding to the text in the ViewModel.

-We'll use a StaticResource for this as we looked at how to create a MarkupExtension earlier, and binding to text from the ViewModel adds complexity to the ViewModel that we don't need.
+We'll use a StaticResource for this as we looked at how to create a MarkupExtension earlier, and because binding to text from the ViewModel adds complexity to the ViewModel that we don't need.

 > **Note**:
 > You can create an app with an example page showing how to localize text in the other ways by using the [MAUI App Accelerator](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.MauiAppAccelerator).